stefan-loewe/WinBinder/README.md

             \#define _USE\_32BIT\_TIME\_T 1
             \#endif
             \#define HAVE\_STDLIB\_H 1

       - You may now try to compile the extension, but you migh get ...

+      - error C4996: regarding unsafe/deprecated functions
+        - again, under "Configuration Properties" select "C/C++", "General" and set SDL checks to "No"

+      - You may now try to compile the extension, but you migh get ...